ahaurw01/gulp-remember/README.md

 The name of the remember cache on which you want to operate.
 You do not need to pass this if you want to operate on the default remember cache.

+**Note:** If the name does not refer to a cache that exists, a warning is logged.
+Thanks to @jcppman for this.

 #### path (required)

 Type: `String`